‘Cosby Show’ No Longer Airing On Bounce Network After Trial

 — VICE News (@vicenews) April 26, 2018

 The year has already been a tumultuous one for Cosby, even before the guilty verdict.
-As the Inquisitr reported in February, Cosby’s 44-year-old daughter, Ensa Cosby, died from end stage renal disease after suffering kidney failure for most of her life.
+As the Inquisitr reported in February, Cosby’s 44-year-old daughter, Ensa Cosby, died from end-stage renal disease after suffering kidney failure for most of her life.
 When she was alive, Ensa defended her father against the slew of sexual assault allegations that he was facing.
 She even stated the accusations against her father were “one-sided” from the beginning.

 TMZ reports that the courtroom was full for many days as people anxiously awaited a verdict in the Cosby trial.
 Cosby’s wife, Camille Cosby, finally made an appearance in the courtroom on Tuesday.
 This was reportedly the first time that Cosby’s wife of 54 years was present at her husband’s trial as she did not attend for the 11 days of testimony.

 According to The Independent, Cosby could face up to 30 years in prison.
-His sentencing should take place in the next 90 days while many experts believe that Cosby will be in prison until he is at least 85 years-old.
+His sentencing should take place in the next 90 days while many experts believe that Cosby will be in prison until he is at least 85 years old.